cloudprober/cloudprober/docs/content/docs/how-to/targets/index.md

 ### File based targets

 You can define your targets in a file and refer to them in Cloudprober through that file.
-This file can be modified independently, and whenever that happens cloudprober will reload it automatically.
+You can configure cloudprober to reload the targets file at a regular interval to incorporate any changes to the targets file.

 Example configuration: